 Popular and magical, the quad and buggy ride around the Merzouga dunes.
 With the quad, you may have fun in the dunes, and Merzouga offers the option of an overnight camp.
 You will have the chance to experience the Merzouga desert by quad.
 You will be driven to this via the Algerian border by a guide and/or a local driver who is skilled at navigating the terrain.

 Similar to snowboarding, sandboarding is a sport that is played on the fine sand of the desert.
 It is a leisure activity that takes place in dunes rather than snow-capped mountains.
-There are fans of this tabla sport throughout the world, and it is commonly played in desert or coastal regions on dunes.
+There are fans of this tabla sport throughout the world.
+As it is commonly played in desert or coastal regions on dunes.